1azunna/zapgo/README.md

 ### Run
 Use the run command to start a zap scan with zap's automation framework.
 The automation framework file can be specified using `--file=path/to/automation.yaml`.
 The file must be placed within the working directory or in a subfolder in the working directory.

+See [zap.yml](./zap.yml) for the latest Automation framework configuration options.

 ```bash
 zapgo init
 zapgo run --file=automation.yaml